 This course focuses on biological topics as they relate to the human organism, including the anatomy and functions of the human body.
 The course begins with the 6 kingdoms of classification and the evolutionary relationships between organisms in those kingdoms.
 The course then transitions to animal behaviors, concentrating on mammalian behaviors.
-The second semester is an overview of the systems of the human body, including the integumentary, skeletal, muscular, cardiovascular, respiratory, nervous, and digestive systems.
+The second semester is an overview of the systems of the human body, including the integumentary, skeletal, muscular, cardiovascular, respiratory, nervous, and digestive systems, as well as the origin of human, and human genetics.